pdphilip/laravel-elasticsearch/README.md

 - [Eloquent style searching](#elasticsearching)

 > # Alpha release notice
 > This package is being released prematurely to an interested community of testers.
 It is not ready for production just yet only due to a lack of testing mileage.
 Once deemed stable, the plugin will move to V1.
 Elasticsearch is a deep topic on its own and there are many native features that have not yet been included.
-I built this because I needed it but this plugin is for everyone; submit issues (there's no way I could have found all the edge cases on my own) and feel free to submit pull requests.
 >
 > #### Versioning Schema: {plugin_version}.{laravel_version}.{iteration}
 >